Questions:

 The above loop correctly matches “Jo” using word boundaries, but the stdout

-default of returning complete lines.
+uses the grep default of returning complete lines.
 Anytime “Jo” is matched

 multiple times on a line, it only counts as one line.